Rabbitory/Rabbitory.github.io/docs/FutureWork.md

 - Clustering
 - Multiple Cloud Platforms
-- Plugins Heroku
+- Plugins like Heroku
 - Login authentication
-- More monitoring
+- More monitoring with Prometheus + Grafana